State representative charged with misusing campaign funds

-BOSTON (AP) — A longtime Massachusetts state representative has been arrested and charged with using thousands of dollars in campaign cash to fund personal expenses and sustain his gambling habit, officials announced Tuesday.
+BOSTON (AP) — A longtime Massachusetts state representative was charged Tuesday with using tens of thousands of dollars in campaign cash for golf club dues, casino trips and other personal expenses.

-David Nangle, a Democrat who represents parts of Chelmsford and Lowell, faces charges including wire and bank fraud, according to court records.
+David Nangle, a Democrat who sits on the House Committee on Ethics, faces federal charges including wire and bank fraud for spending more than $70,000 in campaign funds to bankroll his personal debts and sustain his gambling habit, authorities said.

-A lawyer for Nangle didn't immediately respond to an email seeking comment.
+"This was not a momentary lapse of judgement or a technical foul," said Massachusetts U.S. Attorney Andrew Lelling.
+"This was a systematic pattern of theft and fraud going back to at least 2014."

+Nangle's laywer, William Connolly, said in an email that his client "is a good man who has proudly served his district as a State Representative."
+Nangle has served in the legislature for more than 20 years.

+"The charges against David are nothing more than allegations," Connolly wrote.
+"We will fight these charges in court."

-Nangle, who has been in office since 1999, was an extensive gambler who owed tens of thousands of dollars in debt, authorities said.
-Meanwhile, he managed to raise hundreds of thousands of dollars in campaign funds even though he hasn't had an opponent since 2012, authorities said in court documents.
+Nangle, 59, was an extensive gambler who owed tens of thousands of dollars in debt, authorities said in court documents.
+Meanwhile, he managed to raise hundreds of thousands of dollars for his campaigns even though he hasn't had an opponent since 2012, officials said.

-Authorities say Nangle used that cash to cover golf club dues, rental cars to get to and from casinos, and flowers for his girlfriend, among other things.
-He also used campaign funds to pay for hotel and restaurant charges, for which he was already being reimbursed by the state, officials say.
+Nangle used that cash to pay for golf club dues, rental cars to get to and from casinos, and flowers for his girlfriend, among other things, prosecutors said.
+He also used campaign funds to cover hotel and restaurant charges, some of which he was already being reimbursed for by the state, officials say.

-Nangle owed tens of thousands of dollars in debt to various restaurant owners and then spent thousands of dollars of campaign cash on meals at the owners' restaurants "as a means of appeasing his lenders," officials wrote in the indictment.
+Nangle owed tens of thousands of dollars in debt to several restaurant owners and then spent thousands of dollars of campaign cash at the owners' restaurants "as a means of appeasing his lenders," according to the indictment.

+Lelling said Nangle deceived state officials of his illegal spending by using an acquaintance as a "straw campaign vendor," who he paid to provide fake services to his campaigns.

-Nangle then filed false campaign finance reports to hide his inappropriate spending, authorities said.
-He is also accusing of lying to a bank to obtain loans and filing false tax returns.
+Nangle is also accusing of lying to a bank to obtain more than $300,000 in loans, as well as filing false tax returns with fake deductions that allowed him to show no taxable income.

+Democratic House Speaker Robert DeLeo said he was shocked to learn of Nangle's indictment, calling him a friend and colleague for more than 20 years.
+He said he never had an inkling that Nangle had a gambling problem.

+"The allegations against Representative Nangle are serious and troubling and, if true, represent a significant betrayal of the public trust," DeLeo said in a statement.

 (0) comments